rektide/streamflow-wiki/Developing-Frameworks.md

 Open up a new command line prompt and execute the following command.

-Replace `{project-package}` with the groupId you would like to use for the new project.
+> **Note:** Replace `{project-package}` with the groupId you would like to use for the new project.
 Maven will also use this to generate the default package structure for your project.
 Replace `{project-name}` with the artifactId you would would like to use for your project.
 Finally, replace `{project-version}` with the version you would like to use for your project.

     mvn archetype:generate -DgroupId={project-package} \
        -DartifactId={project-name} \